catshout/casisp-runtime/README.md

 ## Pre-requisites

-Following pre-requisites are required to run the casisp-runtime
+The following pre-requisites are required to run the casisp-runtime

 ### Windows